Opinion: 75 Years On, Remember Hiroshima And Nagasaki. But Remember Toyama Too

 The Japanese state had utterly failed to protect its urban population.
 As the number of homeless ballooned into the millions, officials feared widespread domestic unrest.
 A multitude of interlocking factors figured into the calculus of Japan's surrender, and the cumulative effects of these incendiary raids were among them.

-This August, remembering the incineration of Toyama and other smaller Japanese cities allows us to arrive at a fuller understanding not only of the course of the Pacific War, but also the evolution of American air power at the dawn of the nuclear age.
+This August, remembering the incineration of Toyama and other smaller Japanese cities allows us to arrive at a fuller understanding not only of the course of the Pacific War, but also of the evolution of American air power at the dawn of the nuclear age.

 We also find a reminder of the ease with which proclamations of the intent to protect civilians during war can mutate into an embrace of attacking the cities in which they reside.